Massively: How are you feeling about how everything's going right now leading up to launch?Andy Velasquez:

 For the dev team here at Cryptic

 , the 25th open beta start is what we consider as live, just like any other launch.
 It's just like Star Trek Online

 and Champions Online

-One of the changes we saw coming out of the beta was a major change regarding purchasing skills.
+at launch; that's how seriously we're treating it.
+We are live starting next Thursday.One of the changes we saw coming out of the beta was a major change regarding purchasing skills.
 What other changes happened because of beta testing and feedback?

 This is actually a question that gets asked to us a lot.
 It's hard to say.
 We as a studio initially make the game for us, and when it goes to alpha and beta, it becomes about what the fans want and are interested in.
 We've got tons of data regarding class balance and leveling speed, potion usage, and deaths across levels.
 We're constantly balancing to make sure that the classes are at least comporable with each other across all levels.
 That's the most exciting part for me.
 On the previous games I've worked on, we didn't have that opportunity on looking at player data like this.
 It doesn't stop people from going on the forums and saying, "Look at what the Great Weapon Fighter can do, he's so OP!"
 We want that.
 We want the players to feel empowered, but not so broken that they feel unfair to other people not playing that class.